Care for & Restore

 The County has jurisdiction over the unincorporated areas within the county which are generally east and north of the City of San Diego, noted in dark grey on the map.
 Unincorporated lands are biologically rich and diverse and are comprised of natural features that include lagoons, foothills, mountain ranges, and deserts.
 Large federal, state and regional parklands cover much of the eastern portion of the county.

 The overall objective of the CAP Update is to reduce greenhouse gas (GHG) emissions generated from activities within the unincorporated county and GHG emissions generated by County facilities and operational activities throughout the county, including facilities and operations located within incorporated cities (County operations), to meet or exceed GHG reduction goals under State laws.
-Visit the CAP Dashboard to see our progress towards creating a more sustainable and equitable Earth!
+Visit the CAP Dashboard to see our progress toward creating a more sustainable and equitable Earth!

 Low-income communities and communities of color often bear a